Lucky Bag: History

 Matthew Fontaine Maury, USN, used the term "Lucky Bag", and defined it, long before the United States Naval Academy was created.
 Matthew Maury wrote many articles about the "Lucky Bag" and called the articles, "Scraps From The Lucky Bag".
 It was information on Naval reform in all its venues and more.
 This is well known by serious historians.
 The use of term goes back further than 1820 in the United States Navy and back to the British Navy.
 Read the link to see a typical "Lucky Bag Scrap" on US Naval Reform.
 The United States Naval Academy, to a huge extent, was created due to Matthew Maury's "Scraps From The Lucky Bag" that were published under noms de plumes in newspapers, copied, and passed around in flyers in and outside of the USN to stir people to action for changes in the Navy and transcribed by William Maury Morris for these modern times.

 The lucky bag is also defined as a where loose items from a ship are stored until being returned to the owner.
 According to the 1940 edition of The Bluejacket's Manual (a handbook for U.S. Navy enlisted personnel), "The lucky bag is a place where the police petty officers stow for safe-keeping effects that are found adrift about the ship.
 All clothes, etc., found about the decks are placed in the lucky bag.
 When clothes are piped down, the police petty officer attends and takes care of all clothes not called for and places these in the lucky bag.
 All effects in this bag belong to the person who lost them.
 At frequent intervals the lucky bag is opened and the effects distributed to the owners.
 Where persons have been guilty of carelessness in leaving their effects adrift, they are placed on the report."
 According to the log of the USS Yosemite, on June 24, 1898 several sailors were given 72 hours extra duty for having an article in the lucky bag.

+Lucky Bag Presidents

+Collaborating with Jostens, the Lucky Bag president is responsible for managing the complete production of the Lucky Bag at the United States Naval Academy.
+This includes documenting 36 companies, 36 varsity sports, 20 club sports, 20 Brigade Support Activities, over 130 Extracurricular Activities, and numerous events across the Brigade of Midshipmen.
+The substantial weight of the book, often at 13 pounds, is a reflection of the comprehensive content it contains.